se7enxweb/exponentialbasic/documentation/MODULES.md

 Currently by default there are 34 modules which offer user, admin or combined siteaccess module views for general use.

-### eZ Publish Basic Admin Module Views Available
+### Exponential Basic Admin Module Views Available

-The following administration / admin modules and views are included in eZ Publish Basic:
+The following administration / admin modules and views are included in Exponential Basic:

 - ezabout
-  - about - One Datasupplier based module view about eZ Publish Basic Website Installation / Project CMS.
+  - about - One Datasupplier based module view about Exponential Basic Website Installation / Project CMS.
 Available via /about Relative URL.
 - ezad
   - adlist
   - gotoadd